mihirchronicles/mihirchronicles.github.io/content/bookshelf/a-splendid-exchange.md

 ## III.
 Quotes

 - Our urge to trade has profoundly affected the trajectory of the human species.
 Simply by allowing nations to concentrate on producing those things that their geographic, climatic, and intellectual endowments best enable them to do, and to exchange those goods for what is best produced elsewhere, trade has directly propelled our global prosperity.
-- What investment banking is to the ambitious and acquisitive today, the pepper trade was to the Romans—the most direct route to great riches.
+- What investment banking is to the ambitious and acquisitive today, the pepper trade was to the Romans-the most direct route to great riches.
-- Whoever is lord of Malacca has his hand on the throat of Venice. — Tomé
+- Whoever is lord of Malacca has his hand on the throat of Venice. - Tomé
-- The Stoic philosopher and playwright Seneca is said to have owned five hundred tripod tables with ivory legs—no small irony, since he was a vocal critic of the empire's extravagances.
+- The Stoic philosopher and playwright Seneca is said to have owned five hundred tripod tables with ivory legs-no small irony, since he was a vocal critic of the empire's extravagances.
 - In one of history's most bizarre chains of causation, the brutal, efficient newcomers were driven by a hunger for, of all things, culinary ingredients that today lie largely unused in most Western kitchens.
 - Whereas theology is the primary driving force behind Christianity and the great Eastern religions, Islam's backbone is a system of law covering all areas of conduct, including commerce.
-Thus, the new monotheism from Arabia was especially attractive to those engaged in any organized economic activity that flourished wherever rules were plainly visible and vigorously enforced by disinterested parties—again, as in the more secular English common law.
+Thus, the new monotheism from Arabia was especially attractive to those engaged in any organized economic activity that flourished wherever rules were plainly visible and vigorously enforced by disinterested parties-again, as in the more secular English common law.
 - Although the Muslim commercial web possessed many advanced features, including bills of exchange, sophisticated lending institutions, and futures markets, no Islamic state ever established the bedrock financial institution of the modern world: a national or central bank
 - The highly decentralized nature of the medieval world of Indian Ocean trade produced a bubbling stew of Darwinian economic competition, in which those states whose political "mutations" were best suited to trade and commerce thrived, and those whose institutions were not withered.
 - Venice earned its wealth not only from rare Oriental goods, but also from the pilgrim and crusader traffic to and from the Holy Land.